Find Trade Colleges

 Women make up 20% of the precision metal working majors at the school.

-BridgeValley Community & Technical College came in at #6 in this year’s edition of the Most Popular Precision Metal Working Associate Degree Trade Schools in West Virginia ranking.
-BridgeValley Community & Technical College is a small public school located in the midsize suburb of South Charleston.
+With a ranking of #6, BridgeValley Community & Technical College did quite well on this year’s most popular schools for precision metal working students working on their associate degree.
+BridgeValley Community & Technical College is a small public school located in the suburb of South Charleston.

 About 25% of the students majoring in precision metal working at the school are women while 75% are male.